 With security of tenure through a lease agreement, residents have assurance of quality property management, consistent utility access and can even build up their credit history with positive rent and utility accounts.
-Because owners of rental housing must locate their properties competitively to ensure monthly occupancy, rental housing provides affordable access to transport hubs, jobs and community services.
+Owners of therefore rental housing must locate their properties competitively to ensure monthly occupancy, rental housing provides affordable access to transport hubs, jobs and community services.